decordoba/LocalShare/README.md

   - Drag-and-drop support for files and folders
   - Upload entire folders at once
   - Download folders as ZIP files
+- Choose if you want to enable file and folder deletion from the user interface
+- Choose if files and folders can be overwritten on upload
 - Shared text file (notepad) for notes, links, and messages
+  - By default, uses `notes.txt` file in the shared folder
+  - Can be set to any file path, including outside the shared folder
 - No authentication — accessible to anyone on the same network
 - Optional “flat view” to display all files in subfolders
 - Simple, responsive web interface built with **FastAPI** and **Bootstrap**